 Someone Does Not Like You

-There is someone who does not like you.
+There is someone who doesn't like you.
 Whether or not you know it, it’s true.
 How do I know?
-I know because you’re reading this Hub, but to make sure there’s no room for doubt, let me ask you a question: Are you a breathing, living person, an individual with a mind and a heart of your own?
+I know because you’re reading this article, but to make sure there’s no room for doubt, let me ask you a question: Are you a breathing, living person, an individual with a mind and a heart of your own?
 You are?
-Then, that’s how I know, without a doubt, that there’s someone who does not like you.
+Then, that’s how I know, without a doubt, that there’s someone who doesn't like you.
 Chances are if you were a puppy or a robot, instead of a human, you might not have any enemies (but then again, you just might!).
 But since you are flesh and blood and human, trust me; there are things about you that are definitely rubbing someone the wrong way.

 Maybe it’s the way you look.
 You might look better than someone, or you might look worse.
 Either way, there’s someone who doesn’t like you for the way you look.
 And what about the way you talk?
 Are you extremely articulate, with great command of one or several languages?
 Or do you speak just one language with a limited vocabulary and a very noticeable speech impediment?
 Guess what?
 It doesn’t matter.
 Someone doesn’t like you for it.